kpoxo6op/soyvps/network/README.md

   - Allow WireGuard UDP traffic on port 51820 (priority 1000)
   - Allow SSH TCP traffic on port 22 (priority 1001)

-## Purpose
+## Functionality

-The network infrastructure provides an isolated and secure environment for the WireGuard VPN server with:
+Isolated and secure network environment for the WireGuard VPN server with:

-- A dedicated virtual network (VNet) with private address space
+- Dedicated virtual network with private address space
+- Subnet with NSG attachment
-- A subnet for the WireGuard server
+- Limited inbound traffic rules for WireGuard and SSH only
-- Network security groups (NSGs) that only allow necessary traffic:
-  - WireGuard UDP traffic (port 51820)
-  - SSH access for administration
+- Configurable through module variables

-## Design Decisions
+## Design Considerations

-1. **Regional Selection**: New Zealand North region was chosen for optimal latency to the home Kubernetes cluster.
+- **Region**: New Zealand North for optimal latency to home network

-2. **Network Isolation**: Using a dedicated VNet (10.0.0.0/16) and subnet (10.0.1.0/24) provides network isolation and room for future expansion.

-3. **Security First**: NSG rules follow the principle of least privilege, only allowing WireGuard and SSH traffic.
+- **Network Topology**: Isolated VNet with dedicated subnet for the VPN server
+- **Security**: Minimal attack surface with only required ports open

-4. **Variable-Driven Configuration**: All network settings are parameterized with sensible defaults that can be overridden if needed.
+- **Configuration**: Parameterized with defaults that can be overridden

-## Network Flow Overview
+## Network Traffic Flow

 ```mermaid
 flowchart LR